 Students will be required to examine known and unknown hairs and document various properties, as well as pass a written test.

-Recommended: Forensic Microscopy (M101) and familiarity with the polarizing microscope.
+Recommended: Basic Practical Microscopy (M101) and familiarity with the polarizing microscope.

 Pre-course reading material may be assigned.